-NALM, the New Adult Learning Movement, is a network of people who are changing themselves and the world through “adult learning processes” based on sevenfoldness.
+NALM, the New Adult Learning Movement, is a network of people who are seeking change within themselves and the world through learning processes based on sevenfoldness.
 The individual human being is seen as an integrated entity of physical, soul, and spiritual substance and the new key to the evolution of the cosmos.

 The NALM processes were developed by Coenraad van Houten, author of Awakening the Will, Practising Destiny Learning, The Threefold Nature of Destiny Learning, and Creative Spiritual Research. (www.nalm.net).
 The processes and the three paths of learning he developed are being used by adult educators, personal coaches, mentors, therapists, and community and organizational innovators all over the world.